What Are Kiln Cookies? Protect Kiln Shelves with Patties

 Different Varieties of Kiln Cookie

-Usually, when potters talk about kiln cookies, they are talking about the large, thin, flat patties described above.
+Usually, when we talk about clay cookies for glaze firing, we mean the large, thin, flat patties described above.
 However, there are different types of kiln cookies.
 Here are some variations on the theme:

 Small Kiln Cookies